Ying-Lab/CRAFT/README.md

 ------------------------

 **Here we go through two toy examples step-by-step.
-You can find a folder named "testdata" in the unzipped folder.
+You can find a folder named "testdata" in the unzipped folder. **

-Query HTS genomic data in the three compressed genomic sequence databases **
+**Query HTS genomic data in the three compressed genomic sequence databases. **

 1、Click ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/newssion_but.jpg) to start a new session.